rowan/dotfiles/macOS.md

 _TODO: ADD BETTER INSTRUCTIONS FOR THIS IMPORT_
 _TODO: THESE FILES SHOULD BE KEPT SOMEWHERE MORE OBVIOUS/SAFER_

-8. Setup Calendar Preferences:
+8. Setup Calendar Preferences

 - Select default calendar
 - Unselect 'Show Birthdays Calendar' and 'Show Holidays Calendar' (these are managed via Google Calendar)
 - Turn on Timezone support (under Advanced)

+9. Setup Chrome browser

+- Open Chrome - don't set as default!
+- Add a new user profile (click on the profile icon in toolbar, and choose add profile)
+- Sign into Google account
+- Setup sync, to install extensions etc
+- Delete the default user profile

-9. Setup Applications
+10. Setup Applications

 - Asana
 - Dropbox